 The Mystery of Architects’ Fees: What You Need to Know

-Most people don’t have a reference point for construction costs, nor an understanding of how design decisions directly affect them.
-Combine that with different fee structures across practices, and it’s easy to see why architect’s fees can feel mysterious.
+Most people don’t have a clear reference point for construction costs, nor an understanding of how design decisions directly affect them.
+When this is combined with different fee structures across practices, it’s easy to see why architects’ fees can feel confusing.

 Traditionally, architects charge a percentage of the Cost of Works (the construction cost).